Published online: May 2023

 4.3.23 Significant problems of sunlight or daylight loss are most likely to occur in terraced or semi-detached housing situations and it is here that most care needs to be taken.
 An extension should be kept as far as possible from neighbouring windows and boundaries to minimise impact.

-4.3.25 The effect of a proposed extension on daylight can be assessed using the 45 degree angles tests10 to indicate where a proposal is likely to overshadow neighbouring properties.
-The tests take into account the location of the neighbouring property’s/properties’ closest main habitable rooms (i.e. bedrooms, living rooms, dining rooms or kitchens) and provides a tool to help assess the loss of light as a result of proposed extensions to the front and rear of a residential property.
+4.3.25 The effect of a proposed extension on daylight can be assessed using the 45 degree angles tests to indicate where a proposal is likely to overshadow neighbouring properties.
+The tests take into account the location of the neighbouring property’s/properties’ closest main habitable rooms (for example, bedrooms, living rooms, dining rooms or kitchens) and provides a tool to help assess the loss of light as a result of proposed extensions to the front and rear of a residential property.
 In addition to the consideration of the neighbouring property/properties, it is good practice to also apply the tests to the existing windows of the property being extended.

 4.3.26 For adequate levels of daylight to be maintained, extensions should therefore be designed so as not to cross a line projected from the midpoint of an adjacent neighbour’s/ neighbours’ nearest main habitable rooms window(s), perpendicular to the proposed extension in both plan and elevation view.
 The steps to be followed are as follows: